Music Authority may collect a share of sales or other compensation from the links on this page.

-Best Competition Subwoofers of 2017
+Best Competition Subwoofers of 2023 Guide and Review

 When you want to impress people with your sound system, competition subwoofers are one of your best options.
 A combination of raw power, high specs, and impact mean that other options are not usually able to compete.
 If you want people to hear you and your speakers coming, then competition subs will make sure that happens.

 Yet as we have seen time and time again, even within a single category, there is an incredible amount of variation, both in quality and ability.

 Before making your choice, you should probably get to know the big groups behind making these speakers and what is available for you.
 This article will look at what types of competition subs are available to you and which brands are known for being the most reliable.
 To top it all off, we will give you a short list of some of the best competition subwoofers available to you.

 |Power Acoustik||85.4||15||2,700||View Price on Amazon|